 across a range of genres and it lets subscribers list content for later viewing.
 The interface also delivers brief descriptions, classifications and viewing times.
 Additionally, Stan offers suggestions based on what peers have viewed.
 This works well when combined with the “my list” feature.
 Maybe you start watching one movie and Stan suggests something similar.
 Instead of writing it down, you just click a button and Stan remembers the title for later.
 Stan allows you to stream up to three screens simultaneously and does not cap the devices used.

 Netflix features a personalised online interface that offers viewing options based on subscriber feedback.
 Users can rate what they watch, and get recommendations based on their feedback.
 Subscribers can also list programs and movies for later viewing.
-There are official viewing apps available for Android and iOS phones and tablets.
-And next-generation game consoles and Smart TVs also have easy access.
-In addition, both Chromecast and AppleTV work with Netflix.
-The service also cuts buffering by adjusting playback quality in response to bandwidth availability.
 Netflix lets you watch from up to four screens simultaneously, and does not cap the devices used.

 Foxtel Play used a familiar interface, letting users pick between channels easily.
 Foxtel Now hit the market with an improved interface, making for a seamless navigation process.
 The Home screen displays two main panels.
 The Live TV panel shows all the channels available on Now, with channels that aren’t included in your subscription greyed out.
 The Catch-Up screen displays featured content, with filter options that make it easy to find something to watch.
-In particular the mix of a detailed now-next-later guide with an inset video screen of the selected.
 Having selected a channel, you have to wait a few seconds for the stream to buffer.
 The video is not as high quality as you might get through a dedicated cable, but HD performance is available across a range of devices.
 Foxtel Now caps subscription on two devices per account, and the app can be used on three devices.
 So that’s five screens available from one account – but they have to be registered.

 Choosing Between Stan, Netflix, and Foxtel Now